-Paul wrote six passionate chapters to expose the dangers of legalism; to explain the delights of the gospel of grace; to equip the saints to recognize deception; to exhort against the self-exultation of ill-taught men and to encourage believers to apply the truths that he himself had received from the Lord, and had painstakingly taught to them.
+Paul wrote six passionate chapters to expose the dangers of legalism, to explain the delights of the gospel of grace, to equip the saints to recognise deception, to exhort against the self-exultation of ill-taught men, and to encourage believers to apply the truths that he himself had received from the Lord, and had painstakingly taught to them.

 Paul offered many prayers to the Lord on their behalf and wrote an instructive letter to encourage their hearts, develop their spiritual understanding, guide them in the truth of the gospel of Christ, warn them of the dangers of false teachers and unite them together in love.

-Paul's dear desire is that these believers grow strong in the Lord and in the power of His might and that they know the joy of the Lord Jesus in their heart, as an abiding presence - and so Paul is writing to this little band of believers while being chained-up in a Roman prison-cell, to offer encouragement in their Christian life and to give instruction and direction on how to grow in grace and mature in the faith.
+And so, Paul is writing to this little band of believers while being chained up in a Roman prison-cell, to offer encouragement in their Christian life and to give instruction and direction on how to grow in grace and mature in the faith.

-We have a firm hope in Christ, and the expectation of His soon return to take us to be with Himself, and so in this verse, we find Peter offering comfort, encouragement and instruction, to all who endure suffering for the sake of Christ.
-Therefore, Peter wrote, those also who suffer according to the will of God, shall entrust their souls to a faithful Creator, in doing what is right.
+We have a firm hope in Christ and the expectation of His soon return to take us to be with Himself, and so in this verse, we find Peter offering comfort, encouragement, courage, and instruction, to all who endure suffering for the sake of Christ.

 Christian love seeks to encourage one another towards godly living and spiritual growth, and Paul gives us biblical guidance on what to do when a brother or sister in Christ is caught up in any trespass or sin.